3 images

 The package includes generators and other technical components

 Construction of the yacht, which is known as Trinity T-052, is around 20 per cent complete.
-The hull forms a part of Trinity's 168’ Tri-Deck series, which features a six-cabin layout, top speed of 18.7 knots and shallow draft of 2.3-metres that is optimal for cruising in the Bahamas and other shoal water regions.
-Gross tonnage is contained within an easy-to-handle sub-500GT package and the Trinity yacht has been constructed to ABS standards so far.
+The hull forms a part of Trinity's 168 Tri-Deck series, which features a six-cabin layout, top speed of 18.7 knots and shallow draft of 2.3 metres that is optimal for cruising in the Bahamas and other shoal water regions.
+Gross tonnage is contained within a sub-500GT package and the vessel has been constructed to ABS standards so far.

 Generators and other technical equipment are included as part of the auction package.
 In February 2023, a detailed survey of the vessel was carried out by independent contractors who concluded that "the yacht is ready to go back into production and there are no issues with the aluminium".